The Most Comprehensive List of GDrive Organisational Features

 Wrangling an errant file takes a bit of effort.
 First, you have to run an advanced search using ‘is:unorganized owner:me’ in your Google Drive search bar.
 Once you’ve found the file, you then need to add it to a folder so that it’s searchable.
 This is a lot of work.

-Digitile gives you a direct path in finding orphaned files, no matter where they may have ended up.
+Digitile gives you a direct path to finding orphaned files, no matter where they may have ended up.
 Instead of fumbling around your Google Drive, you’re able to get to these orphaned files fast

-What you might not know about Google Drive
+What you might NOT know about Google Drive

 There are a lot of things you can do in Google Drive that many aren’t aware of.
 Here are a few useful features you can use to help out your company in taking care of your Google Drive.